= Top southern state

 The share of North Carolina 8th graders scoring “at or above proficient” on the National Assessment of Educational Progress (NAEP) Mathematics Assessment.
 NAEP Proficient means students have demonstrated “competency over challenging subject matter.”

-Nearly 37% of North Carolina’s 8th grade students scored at or above proficient on the NAEP 8th grade math assessment, placing our state 20th among all states in 2019.
-In Virginia, the top-performing southern state, 38% of students scored at or above proficient in math.
-Nationally, Massachusetts had the highest share of 8th grade students earning proficient scores on the NAEP math exam (47%).
+Thirty-one percent of North Carolina’s 8th grade students scored at or above proficient on the NAEP 8th grade math assessment, placing our state 14th among all states in 2024 and the top-performing southern state.
+Nationally, Massachusetts had the highest shares of 8th grade students earning proficient scores on the NAEP math exam (37%).

 By 2030, the goal is that 42% of North Carolina’s 8th grade students will demonstrate math proficiency on the NAEP assessment.
 This goal was set by the myFutureNC Commission; while this is a seemingly small numeric increase, it represents a potentially significant improvement in state performance on this indicator.